DhanalakshmiCSE/DAA_Module_24/EX 6D BRUTE FORCE ALGORITHM.md

 To write a python program using brute force method of searching for the given substring in the main string.

 ## Algorithm
-1.Take two inputs: the main string and the substring to search for.
+1. Take two inputs: the main string and the substring to search for.
-2.Create a regex pattern using the substring.
+2. Create a regex pattern using the substring.
-3.Search for the first match of the pattern in the main string.
+3. Search for the first match of the pattern in the main string.
-4.If a match is found.Print the starting index of the match.
+4. If a match is found.Print the starting index of the match.
-5.Continue searching for the next match, starting just after the current match.
+5. Continue searching for the next match, starting just after the current match.
-6.Repeat step 4 until no more matches are found.
+6. Repeat step 4 until no more matches are found.

 ## Program: